azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

-# Setup Azure CycleCloud via ARM + Creating an autoscaling HPC Cluster
+# Setup Azure CycleCloud via ARM

 This lab focuses on helping you become familiar with Azure CycleCloud, a tool for orchestrating HPC clusters in Azure.